 Purpose of FMLA Checklist for HR:

-The purpose of this FMLA Checklist for HR is to ensure that HR teams follow a compliant and efficient process when managing FMLA leave requests.
+The purpose of this FMLA Checklist for HR is to ensure that HR teams follow a compliant and efficient process when managing leave requests, as governed by the Family and Medical Leave Act.

 Determine FMLA Eligibility